arcan1s/ahriman/docs/architecture.rst

 * ``cache`` is a directory with locally stored PKGBUILD's and VCS packages.
 It is common for all repositories and architectures.
 * ``chroot/{repository}`` is a chroot directory for ``devtools``.
 It is specific for each repository, but shared for different architectures inside (the ``devtools`` handles architectures automatically).
 * ``packages/{repository}/{architecture}`` is a directory with prebuilt packages.
-When package is built, first it will be uploaded to this directory and later will be handled by update process.
+When a package is built, first it will be uploaded to this directory and later will be handled by update process.
 It is architecture and repository specific.
 * ``pacman/{repository}/{architecture}`` is the repository and architecture specific caches for pacman's databases.
 * ``repository/{repository}/{architecture}`` is a repository packages directory.